VHornyi/text_mining/readme.md

 ├── readme.md # This file
 └── requirements.txt # Python package dependencies

-*(Note: The `results/` directory and saving plots to it are not explicitly implemented in the provided scripts but shown as a common practice.)*
+*(Note: The `results/` directory and automatically saving plots to it are not explicitly implemented in the current scripts but are shown as a common organizational practice.
+Plots are displayed interactively during script execution.)*

 ## Technical Setup